krisbimantara/krisbimantara.github.io/_projects/(13) DesaWisata(Capstone-Klasa).md

 ---
 name: Potential Analysis of Tourism Villages in West Java
 tools: [Python, Classification, Tableau, featured]
-image: ../assets/img/Covid-indonesia.jpg
+image: ../assets/img/desawisata.png
 description: Identify Villages That Have The Potential to Become Tourism Villages in West Java.
 ---
 <div class="m-3" id="problem">
     <br />
     <h2>🎯 About The Project:</h2>
 </div>
 During the COVID-19 pandemic, tourism was one of the sectors that hit the hardest.
-To recover the tourism sector, there are three phases of saving tourism and the creative economy: Emergency Response, Recovery, and Normalization.
+To recover the tourism sector, there are three phases of saving tourism and the creative economy: Emergency Response, Recovery, and Normalization.<br />
 In order to recover the local economy after the COVID-19 pandemic, the government is preparing new adaptations for tourist destinations, especially Tourism Villages.
 In Indonesia, the village is the smallest unit of government.
-The data attached represents tourism potential in West Java and can be used to provide insight into the policies to be taken.
+The data attached represents tourism potential in West Java and can be used to provide insight into the policies to be taken.<br />
 This project aims to determine the potential of tourist villages in West Java using a scoring classification system so that the West Java government can easily identify villages that are feasible to be developed into tourist villages.
-This dashboard was created using tableau to complete the final project of the Klasa Professional Data Science Bootcamp.
+This dashboard was created using tableau to complete the final project of the Klasa Professional Data Science Bootcamp.<br />

 <div class="m-3" id="data">
     <br />
     <h2>📚 Presentation About The Project:</h2>
 </div>
-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRC0GTDyqrFsB5J3EKoTdYxwK4aArSW8dIykCeBFz3YCkOGqaHGRl_g6vJ4gCrzRQ/embed?start=false&loop=false&delayms=3000" frameborder="0" width="1280" height="749" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRC0GTDyqrFsB5J3EKoTdYxwK4aArSW8dIykCeBFz3YCkOGqaHGRl_g6vJ4gCrzRQ/embed?start=false&loop=false&delayms=3000" frameborder="0" width="1024" height="749" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 <div class="m-3" id="visualization">
     <br />